Subject Leader: Ms Russell

 Further Science A*- C 98%, with 93% B+ and 75% A+

-This is the first time students have taken a combination of GCSE qualifications with no BTEC courses being run so these results are particularly pleasing.
+This is the first time students have taken GCSE qualifications with no BTEC courses being run as an alternative so these results are particularly pleasing in light of all students now sitting the Core of Additional Science exams.

-Equally excellent outcomes were achieved on Level 3 BTEC courses.
+A Level sciences were very pleasing again and there were equally excellent outcomes achieved on Level 3 BTEC courses.
 All courses (Biology, Chemistry, and the combined Diploma) achieved excellent value added (ie excellent progress from students’ starting points) - Biology BTEC +0.7VA and Chemistry BTEC +0.9VA.

-The Science Leadership Team had a major impact on results, and worked very hard to support students’ progress.
+The Science Team are proactive, motivated and extremely hard working.
+Staff are committed to students in their classes and work effectively to ensure all students make progress.
 The curriculum offered in 2015/16 meant that students could study a qualification recognised by schools and sixth form colleges as robust and relevant to the next step up.
 At KS4, courses offered included Single (Core) Science, Double Science (Additional and Core) or Triple Science (Core, Additional and Further).
 At Post-16 students can study Biology, Chemistry and Physics A level or BTEC Science in Chemistry and/or Biology.

-The department have high quality central tracking systems, meaning that student progress is closely monitored with detailed intervention plans put in place.
+The department have high quality central tracking systems, meaning that student progress is closely monitored with detailed intervention plans put in place and shared within department meetings.
 This is particularly true in KS4 and KS5 with forensic analysis of student data.
 This analysis supports the excellent outcomes that many students achieve.

 Students’ Views and Attitudes